 The tighter your top, the more likely it is for sweaty spots to appear like twin smiley faces.
 Fabrics like linen and cotton in loosely-fit styles will both increase airflow and help hide boob sweat.

 Moroccan argan oil has been a beauty secret for centuries.
 It’s especially effective for treating skin infections caused by bacteria and contains more antioxidant properties than coconut oil.
 Many women swear that argan works wonders for boob sweat, minimizing both the initial sweating and the resulting irritation.

-If you’d like something a bit more sophisticated, you can also invest in a specially-designed bra liner, which can prevent irritation by pulling dampness away from your skin.
+If you’d like something a bit more sophisticated, consider investing in a specially-designed bra liner that can prevent irritation by pulling dampness away from your skin.
 Many popular versions are made with cotton or even bamboo.
-You can also use nursing pads as boob sweat pads– they’re designed to fit inside a bra cup, so they’re already the right size and absorbency.
+You can also use nursing pads as boob sweat pads.
+These are designed to fit inside a bra cup, so they already have the right size and absorbency.